micans/pick/README.md

 aln_ref      -      alignment string for reference
 ```

-### SAM support: operators to retrieve mismatch and indel positions and sequences
+### Operators to retrieve mismatch and indel positions and sequences

 ```
 (require the reference sequences to be loaded - see above)